Skip to article frontmatterSkip to article content

 DPO2 models2xPolicy, reference model

-See why RLHF is so painful?
-Four models in memory at once:
+RLHF requires four models in memory at once:

 1. Policy model - the one we’re actually training